mariano/snakefire/README.markdown

 		$ git clone git://github.com/mariano/snakefire
 		$ cd snakefire

-   You can keep up with the latest updates by accessing the directory where you installed Snakefire, and running:

-		$ git pull --rebase

 2. If you are on *KDE*, install the notify configuration to your home directory by running the following commands from the directory where you installed
    Snakefire: